Hilary Duff (album): Background and development

 Duff herself co-wrote three tracks on the album: "Mr. James Dean", "Haters" and "Rock This World", the first two of which, along with "The Last Song", Haylie co-wrote.
 Hilary said she refrained from co-writing the entire album because "I don't know if I'm secure enough with myself to do that."
-She has characterised "Haters" as "tongue-in-cheek" and said people would know what it is about when they heard it, and it attracted substantial publicity when rumors circulated that it was about actress Lindsay Lohan, with whom Duff was alleged to have been feuding.
-The Scoop, a gossip section of the website MSNBC, quoted an insider who had said, "Hilary thinks that Lindsay has been directing negativity at her for too long."
+She characterised "Haters" as "tongue-in-cheek" and said people would know what it is about when they heard it, and it attracted substantial publicity when rumors circulated that it was about actress Lindsay Lohan, with whom Duff was alleged to have been feuding.
 Duff denied that the rumors were true, saying she did not know Lohan and would not write a song about her.
 She said that at the time she wrote it she was feeling she had to openly discuss her personal life because "people make accusations and there are lies and rumors constantly ... people are so negative.
 They love to read what's coming out next on Page Six [of the New York Post] and I just felt like it was appropriate."
 She said she felt "normal girls" could relate to the song because of the "petty stuff" that occurs in schools.

 Duff told the Chicago Sun-Times in 2005 that because she was under the control of her record label during the making of Metamorphosis and Hilary Duff, she wasn't able to incorporate the sound she wanted into her recordings.
-She said the production "[had] been mastered and sounds really pretty ...
-If I could change it, I would, and it would sound [less pop].
+She said the production "[had] been mastered and sounds really pretty", noting: "If I could change it, I would, and it would sound [less pop].
 My name is Hilary Duff, and I don't know why I don't get to make Hilary Duff music."